TuneS: Patient-specific model-based optimization of contact configuration in deep brain stimulation: Results

 In the following, the sensitivity of the optimal solutions to variations in the constraint relaxation variable $\gamma$, as well as the impact of the chosen targets and constraints on the predicted configurations, are explored in more detail.

-\paragraph{Robustness analysis} To assess the consistency of the recommendations for both optimization schemes, Fig.~\ref{fig:counts} illustrates how frequent each individual contact appears in the top suggested contact combinations as the relaxation parameter $\gamma$ is varied from $0$ to $90$ percent.

-Additionally, the effect of the constraint variable $\gamma$ on the ranking score is given in Fig.~\ref{fig:score}.
+\paragraph{Robustness analysis} The effect of the constraint variable $\gamma$ on ranking score \eqref{eq:score} is given in Fig.~\ref{fig:score}.
 Both the linear and nonlinear optimization schemes yield comparable results, achieving similar scores and showing consistent behavior for the individual DBS leads.
-A notable difference occurs at larger $\gamma$ values, where the nonlinear optimization stabilizes at a consistent score due to penalization for overstimulation.
-This penalization effectively limits the stimulation amplitude, thereby providing a measure for patient safety, irrespective of the choice of ranking coefficients.
-The top suggested settings that were ranked highest with respect to~\eqref{eq:score} for the linear and the nonlinear optimization scheme can be found in the supplementary material.
+A notable score reduction occurs at larger $\gamma$ values in the trajectory-wise approach, likely because portions of constraint streamlines are recruited together at higher relaxation levels and amplitudes.